 Look at the workplace technology you have now and ask employees if they think it matches the requirements of the environment.
 Services like Slack and Workplaces by Facebook let employees check in with one another without disturbing anyone’s flow.
 Digital visitor management brings guests in and out of the building efficiently with minimum effort.
 Video conferencing gives workers “face time” with anyone, anywhere in the world.
 Toll-free dial-ins from a mobile device to meetings take away the anxiety of being stuck in traffic and running late.

 Technology has yet to figure out a way to keep people from needing cardigans in the office in the summertime.
 But we humans can make revolutionary changes to the entire office environment—from floor to ceiling, and reaching across every screen and mobile device in the company.
 Human evolution is happening every day, and updating our workplaces helps companies remain competitive by keeping up with the changing tides.

 Ready to uplevel your workplace experience?
-Register for our webinar featuring Knotel’s Workplace Anthropologist, Erin Hersey, for people-powered tips to build functional, flexible spaces that respond to the demands of the modern workplace.
+Watch our webinar featuring Knotel’s Workplace Anthropologist, Erin Hersey, for people-powered tips to build functional, flexible spaces that respond to the demands of the modern workplace.